Endpoints

 Users

-Control how login is made on the device and local accounts are created improving the security:
+We control how login is made on devices and create local accounts improving security:

 • The guest account allows users access to the system without having to create an account or password.
 Guest users are unable to make setting changes, cannot remotely log in to the system, and all created files, caches, and passwords are deleted upon logging out.

-• The login window prompts a user for his/her credentials, verifies their authorization level and then allows or denies the user access to the system.
+• The login window prompts a user for their credentials, verifies their authorization level, and then allows or denies the user access to the system.

 • The presence of the Guest home folder can cause automated audits to fail when looking for compliant settings within all User folders as well.
 Rather than ignoring the folders' continued existence, it is best removed.